2001 Chevrolet S-10

 New Car Test Drive

-The 4x4 doesn't shout its identity.
-The P235/75R15 on/off road tires are a hint.
-And if you know your S-10 wheel availability chart, you'll know that these five-spoke aluminum wheels are available only with four-wheel drive.
-Our test truck came with the Chrome Appearance Group, which includes front and rear chrome bumpers with rub strips, body side molding with bright inserts and bright wheelhouse moldings. ('Bright,' of course, is car company talk for 'shiny but not really chrome.')
+The standard 4x4 S-10 doesn't shout its identity, though the P235/75R15 on/off road tires are a hint.
+And if you know your S-10 wheel availability chart, you'll know that these five-spoke aluminum wheels (freshened for 2001) are available only with four-wheel drive.

 The S-10 has full instrumentation that's easily legible day or night.
 The four-wheel-drive controls are fully electronic, push buttons easily reached on the dash.
 Although the system is part-time only, the system allows shift-on-the-fly into and out of 4-high.